Productivity Commission: Operation

-Associate Commissioners can be appointed by the Treasurer on a full or part-time basis.
-PC staff are Commonwealth public servants.
-The average number of employees in the 2021-22 financial year was 179.
+Associate commissioners can be appointed by the Treasurer on a full or part-time basis.
+Staff are Commonwealth public servants.
+The average number of employees in the 2021–22 financial year was 179.

-The PC reports formally through the Treasurer to the Australian Parliament, where its inquiry reports are tabled.
-Final inquiry reports must be tabled in Parliament within 25 sitting days of the Government receiving the report.
+The Commission reports formally through the Treasurer to the Australian Parliament, where its inquiry reports are tabled.
+Final inquiry reports must be tabled in Parliament within 25 sitting days of the government receiving the report.

-What makes the PC unusual among public sector institutions around the world is the combination of three core principles which it embodies:
+What makes the Commission unusual among public sector institutions around the world is the combination of three core principles which it embodies: